SamuelSchmidgall/Paper-Repository/README.md

 Here is a list of papers that were influential in my research development based on each year.
+Not a comprehensive list, just some that I really liked.

 # 2020
-### \[The year of Evolution\]
+### \[The year of Evolution, Philosophy, and Biology\]
 **Paper of the Year**: AI-GAs: AI-generating algorithms, an alternate paradigm for producing general artificial intelligence https://arxiv.org/pdf/1905.10985.pdf

 - Meta-Learning through Hebbian Plasticity in Random Networks: https://arxiv.org/abs/2007.02686 (One of my favorite papers ever)